etiennebr/rstdocs/Applications/Image Manipulation/ConcatenateImages.rst

 Detailed description
 --------------------

 This application performs images channels concatenation.
-It will walk the input image list (single or multichannel) and generates a single multichannel image.
+It will walk the input image list (single or multi-channel) and generates a single multi-channel image.
 The channel order is the one of the list.

 Parameters
 ----------